Texas Hold 'Em

 Likes Ukrainians and Clowns (With One Exception When It Comes to Clowns)

-Her Patriotism on Proudly on Display
+Her Patriotism Proudly on Display

 (Most Likely) Texas State Rep. Mary Ann Perez (D-Houston) Being Interviewed By ABC News 7